-Find a canine-friendly trail
+Find a trail appropriate for hiking with dogs

 Look for places that are "easy on the paws," advises Best Hikes with Dogs Inland Northwest author Craig Romano.
 Pick shady trails with soft, leaf- or needle-covered terrain; avoid paths littered with sharp rocks, off-trail routes with steep drops, or any surface that gets very hot.
 "Stay away from areas with heavy horse use and mountain bikes," he adds.
 Search by state at hikewithyourdog.com.